eclipse-hono/hono/site/documentation/content/api/telemetry-pubsub/index.md

 for applications that want to consume telemetry data from Pub/Sub instead of an Apache Kafka&trade;
 broker.

+{{% notice warn %}}
+Support for the Google Pub/Sub based Telemtetry API is considered experimental and may change without further notice.
+{{% /notice %}}

 ## Southbound Operations

 The following operation can be used by *Protocol Adapters* to publish telemetry data received from devices to